Skip to content

 Layers5 layers per functionNo

-The memory-to-CPU relationship is the most important detail here.
-Lambda does not let you configure CPU independently.
-At 1,769 MB of memory, you get 1 full vCPU.
-At 128 MB, you get a fraction.
-CPU-bound workloads (image processing, data transformation) need more memory even if they do not use the RAM — because they need the CPU that comes with it.
+The memory-to-CPU relationship is the most crucial detail in this matrix.
+AWS Lambda does not allow you to configure CPU allocation independently.
+At 1,769 MB of memory, you are guaranteed exactly one full vCPU.
+At 128 MB, you receive only a microscopic fraction of a vCPU.
+Workloads that are inherently CPU-bound, such as complex image processing, cryptography, or heavy data transformations, require significantly higher memory allocations even if they consume very little actual RAM, simply because they require the computational power that scales linearly with the memory setting.

-Lambda functions do not run on their own.
-They are triggered by events from other AWS services.
-Understanding the trigger patterns is essential for designing event-driven architectures.
+Lambda functions are entirely event-driven; they do not simply run autonomously.
+They must be explicitly triggered by events generated by other AWS services or external HTTP requests.
+Understanding the nuances of these trigger patterns is essential for designing resilient asynchronous architectures.

-Client waits for the entire chain to complete.
+Note over Client,DynamoDB: Client waits for entire chain to complete<br/>API Gateway has a 29-second timeout limit.

 Terminal window